Jens Winter

 Jens Winter (born May 26, 1965) is a German film and theatre actor of British descent.
 He has resided in Berlin, Germany since 1987 and performs in German and English language productions.
-Furthermore, is he an acting teacher at the Berlin drama school theakademie.

 His works include German features, TV films and series as well as Irish and American productions, such as the Science Fiction feature Summer of the Flying Saucer directed by Irish filmmaker Martin Duffy.
 In 2008 it was selected as the opening film of CineMagic film festival Dublin.
 The short film Jonah And The Vicarious Nature Of Homesickness by British-Australian film maker Bryn Chainey in which he plays the lead Jonah is the winner of the Berlin Today Award 2010 of Berlinale Talent Campus.
 For the Generation section of the Berlinale film festival Jens Winter does German live voice overs since 2001.